 On October 26, 1908, Hite and Donlin's one-act play, Stealing Home, opened at the Hammerstein Theater in New York.
 Though the play was acclaimed, reviews for the ballplayer-turned-actor were mixed.
 Variety raved: "Mike Donlin as a polite comedian is quite the most delightful vaudeville surprise you ever enjoyed."
 But another critic wrote, "Hite was so good she could carry him."
 For the next three winters the pair performed Stealing Home in front of sold-out houses from Boston to San Francisco.
 Donlin vowed never to return to baseball because he was making more money in show business.

 One of the greatest players of his era missed two more seasons during his prime.
 By 1911, however, Stealing Home had finally run its course and Hite's other vaudeville ventures were floundering, so Donlin was forced to return to baseball.
 His lengthy hiatus took a toll.
-Mike had as many arguments as hits for the Giants, and on August 1, 1911, he was sold to the lowly Boston Rustlers.
+Mike had as many arguments as hits for the Giants, and on August 1, 1911, he was sold to the lowly Boston Rustlers (who became the Braves the following season).
 Donlin played center field and batted .315, but the Rustlers didn't need an aging star and his salary demands so they traded him to Pittsburgh.
-In 1912 Mike played 77 games in right field for the Pirates and hit .316.
+In 1912 Mike played 77 games, mainly in right field, for the Pirates and hit .316.

-That fall Hite was diagnosed with cancer.
-She died in December 1912, the same month that the Pirates put Donlin on waivers.
+Hite died of cancer in October 22, 1912, the same month that the Pirates put Donlin on waivers.
 Philadelphia claimed him but he announced his retirement.
 Late in the summer of 1913 Donlin attempted a comeback, playing 36 games with minor league Jersey City.
 McGraw then named him to an all-star team that went on a postseason barnstorming tour through Europe, Asia, and Africa.
 Based on Donlin's hitting on the tour, McGraw decided to give his old friend another chance.
 "The Apollo of the whackstick is back with the Giants," exclaimed the New York World.
 But the erstwhile star was washed up at age 36, managing only five hits in 31 at-bats.

 Immediately he got into Hollywood movies, helped by his friend John Barrymore.
 Mike appeared with the great actor in the 1918 film Raffles, and his later roles included parts in Buster Keaton's classic The General, in which he played one of the Southern generals, and The Sea Beast, a Moby Dick adaptation in which Barrymore played Ahab.
 He was always in demand to be an assistant director in baseball movies to give the films authenticity.